daggerhart/query-wrangler/README.txt

 = 1.3beta1 =

- * Added Wordpress hooks for fields and field styles.
+ * Added Wordpress hooks for fields, field styles, filters, and pagers
  * Fixed some bugs with replacement tokens and rewriting output
  * Fixed some templates from displaying excluded fields
  * Determined methodology for field callbacks and arguments
+ * Shortcode support for fields

+= 1.2beta3 =

+ * Bug fix for empty category and tag pages
+ * Bug fix for query shortcodes

 = 1.2beta2 =